aws-solutions-library-samples/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

         - ___Type:___ String
         - ___Example:___ `"us-east-1"`
     - `ENABLE_RAG`
         - ___Description:___ Wether or not to leverage retrieval-augmented generation.
 Enabling this option will create an **Amazon OpenSearch Service** domain, and an additional API for NPC dialog generation.
-Set this parameter to `False` to disable using RAG`.
+Set this parameter to `False` to disable using RAG.
         - ___Type:___ Bool
         - ___Default:___ `True`
     - `SM_DOMAIN_ID`